phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 # Module Options
 The following list is the modules included with the Phoronix Test Suite that are intended to extend the functionality of pts-core.
-Some of these options have commands that can be run directly in a similiar manner to the other Phoronix Test Suite user commands.
+Some of these options have commands that can be run directly in a similar manner to the other Phoronix Test Suite user commands.
 Some modules are just meant to be loaded directly by adding the module name to the AutoLoadModules tag in ~/.phoronix-test-suite/user-config.xml or via the PTS_MODULES environment variable.
 A list of available modules is also available by running *phoronix-test-suite list-modules.*

 ---